-The Harvard Business School International Seminar brings together scholars from a variety of disciplines to talk about research on international business, international entrepreneurship, and comparative corporate governance.
-Participants include faculty and graduate students from Harvard Business School, but all Weatherhead Center affiliates and other members of the community are welcome to attend.
-The seminar meets seven to ten times each semester, usually on Thursdays from 12:00 to 1:00 p.m.
-The schedule can be found on the seminar website.
+The Harvard Business School International Seminar brings together scholars from a variety of disciplines to share research on topics such as global innovation, international human capital flows, the organization of multinational firms and institutions, and the business environment in emerging markets.
+The objective of the seminar series is to both share cutting-edge research on international business and global innovation as well as build a community of scholars interested in these topics.
+Regular participants include faculty and graduate students from Harvard Business School and other Boston-area researchers.
+The seminar also attracts affiliates of the Weatherhead Center and other members of the broader Harvard community.
+All Weatherhead Center affiliates and other members of the community are welcome to attend.
+The seminar meets three to four times each semester, usually on Wednesdays or Thursdays from 12:00 to 1:00 p.m.
+The schedule will be available soon on the seminar website.

-This seminar is for Harvard faculty and doctoral students only.
-If you are interested in attending please contact Jordan Seigel.
+This seminar is open to public.
+If you are interested in attending, please contact Raj Choudhury.

 Assistant Professor of Business Administration, Technology and Operations Management Unit, Harvard Business School.